Berean Baptist Academy

 - The head coach will recommend athletes for varsity letters at the end of the season, and the AD will make the final decision on any letters.

 - Injured athletes who meet the “playing time” criteria up until the point of injury may receive a letter at the discretion of the coach and AD.
-Injured athletes must still attend all practices and games unless there is a medical reason for them to not attend.
+Injured athletes must still attend all practices and games unless there is a medical reason for them not to attend.

 Individual Sport Requirements: